 - ½ cup heavy cream

 - Preheat oven to 350F.
-Light grease a 9x13 baking pan with non-stick cooking spray.
+Light grease a 9x13-inch baking pan with non-stick cooking spray.
 Set aside.

-- In a large bowl, combine the blueberries, white sugar, brown sugar, Vital Proteins® Collagen Peptides, cornstarch, and lemon juice.
+- In a large bowl, combine the blueberries, white sugar, brown sugar, cornstarch, and lemon juice.
 Spread evenly into prepared dish.
 Set aside.

 - In a medium bowl, combine the flour, white sugar, baking powder, cinnamon, and salt.
-Cut in butter using a pastry cutter or two forks until mixture resembles coarse sand. **Alternatively (and a much easier method), freeze 6 tablespoons of butter for about 30 minutes.
-Remove from the freezer and grate butter using the largest holes on a cheese grater.
-Add to flour mixture and stir until resembles coarse sand.
+Cut in butter using a pastry cutter or two forks until mixture resembles coarse sand. ** (see note below)

 - Add heavy cream and milk.
 Stir until just combined, being careful not to overmix.